Topics on Page 1:

 It has even made it onto TV: I saw it on the vampire soap opera Port Charles: Allison and Rafe had a secret ceremony in a barn and called themselves married (“Secrets” book), even though there were no witnesses, and they didn’t live together or tell everyone they were married.

 Spiritual marriages have been depicted on other soap operas and TV shows as well.
-In 1993 on an episode of Picket Fences, set in Wisconsin, a judge dissolved a Mormon’s second marriage, but said there was nothing stopping them from a common-law marriage.
+In 1993 on the Nuclear Meltdowns episode of Picket Fences, set in Wisconsin, a judge dissolved a Mormon’s second marriage, but said there was nothing stopping them from a common-law marriage.

 Retirees sometimes go into a “spiritual” marriage so they don’t lose pension benefits.
 I occasionally read about couples who consider their true wedding anniversary to be some time before the anniversary of the public ceremony, though there were no witnesses or licenses.
 Another thing couples do is to get legally married, then keep it secret, having a public wedding later.